HIPAA Access Rights - A Patient's Important Tool for Her SSD claim

 A few years have passed, but the theme remains.
 A patient has a right to a copy of her medical records and a violation of that right can be complained to and enforced by the Office of Civil Rights.
 Attached is a 9/28/2015 letter from the Director of the Office of Civil Rights emphasizing this important right.

 The Hi Tech provisions of HIPAA also speak volumes, and many medical providers or their third party contractors have shown difficulty understanding the obligations they are under.
-Similarly, the Cures Act's provision effective 4/5/21, prohibiting obstruction, is also very imperative in the battle for patient's to effectuate their right to their own medical records copies.
+Similarly, the Cures Act's provision effective 4/5/21, prohibiting obstruction, is also very imperative in the battle for patient's to effectuate their right to their own medical records copies, including more complete records in their "patient portal" if a provider has such a portal.
+See here for downloadable PDF copy:

 It is possible that reticent medical providers or third party information release companies, whose staff members may misunderstand their legal obligations under HIPAA, Cures, etc. will be forced to learn what they should be trained on by virtue of a complaint about their violative conduct to the enforcer: The OCR.